cdriehuys/flight-school/README.md

 Usage:
   flight-school [flags]
+  flight-school [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command migrate     Migrate the database forwards

 Flags:
       --debug                 Enable debug behavior
       --dsn string            DSN for connecting to the database ($FLIGHT_SCHOOL_DSN) -h, --help                  help for flight-school
+      --static-dir string     Use static files from this path instead of the embedded files --template-dir string   Use templates from this path instead of the embedded files

+Use "flight-school [command] --help" for more information about a command.
 ```

 There's an additional program in `./cmd/populate-acs` that is useful for